- October 7, 2024

 About

-Phoenix Springs is a single player action game.
+Phoenix Springs is a single player puzzle game with mystery and science fiction themes.
 It was developed by Calligram Studio and was released on October 7, 2024.
-It received mostly positive reviews from critics and very positive reviews from players.
+It received mostly positive reviews from critics and positive reviews from players.

-“The story is really quite obtuse; you get little in the way of a real understanding of the narrative and the place you find yourself in.”
+“The story is really quite obtuse, you get little in way of a real understanding of the narrative and place you find yourself in.”

 Phoenix Springs GBAtemp review